 The Certificate in Faith, Food, and Environmental Justice is for students seeking training and preparation for engaging faithfully in environmental justice work, agricultural production, healthy food access and food systems, creation care ministries, land use issues, policy advocacy, and environmental management.
-The context of such work might be congregational ministry, nonprofit work, farming, or governmental agencies.
-It is also for students who may have a more general interest in addressing the array of urgent challenges related to the ecological crisis, rural precariousness, resource conflicts, animal suffering, climate change, environmental racism, and industrial agriculture.
+The certificate can be earned as part of the residential M.Div. and M.T.S. degrees.

 Helping Churches Go Beyond the Food Pantry